RISC-V: Standard extensions

+opcode (7 bits): Partially specifies one of the 6 types of instruction formats.; funct7 (7 bits) and funct3 (3 bits): These two fields extend the opcode field to specify the operation to be performed.; rs1 (5 bits) and rs2 (5 bits): Specify, by index, the first and second operand registers respectively (i.e., source registers).; rd (5 bits): Specifies, by index, the destination register to which the computation result will be directed.;

 To name the combinations of functions that may be implemented, a nomenclature is defined to specify them in Chapter 27 of the current ratified Unprivileged ISA Specification.
 The instruction set base is specified first, coding for RISC-V, the register bit-width, and the variant; e.g., RV64I or RV32E.
 Then follows letters specifying implemented extensions, in the order of the above table.
 Each letter may be followed by a major optionally followed by "p" and a minor option number.
 It defaults to 0 if a minor version number is absent, and 1.0 if all of a version number is absent.
 Thus RV64IMAFD may be written as RV64I1p0M1p0A1p0F1p0D1p0 or more simply as RV64I1M1A1F1D1.
 Underscores may be used between extensions for readability, for example RV32I2_M2_A2.

 The modular instruction set of the RV32IMAC variant.
 This is a 32-bit CPU with the Base Integer ISA (RV32I) and the ISA extensions for Integer Multiplication and Division (RV32M), Atomic Instructions (RV32A), and Compressed Instructions (RV32C).

 The base, extended integer & floating-point calculations, with synchronization primitives for multi-core computing, are considered to be necessary for general-purpose computing, and thus we have the shorthand, "G".

 A small 32-bit computer for an embedded system might be RV32EC.
 A large 64-bit computer might be RV64GC; i.e., RV64IMAFDCZicsr_Zifencei.

 With the growth in the number of extensions, the standard now provides for extensions to be named by a single "Z" followed by an alphabetical name and an optional version number.
 For example, Zifencei names the instruction-fetch extension.
 Zifencei2 and Zifencei2p0 name version 2.0 of the same.
 The first letter following the "Z" by convention indicates the most closely related alphabetical extension category, IMAFDQLCBJTPVN.
 Thus the Zam extension for misaligned atomics relates to the "A" standard extension.
 Unlike single character extensions, Z extensions must be separated by underscores, grouped by category and then alphabetically within each category.
 For example, Zicsr_Zifencei_Zam.

 Extensions specific to supervisor privilege level are named in the same way using "S" for prefix.
 Extensions specific to hypervisor level are named using "H" for prefix.
 Machine level extensions are prefixed with the three letters "Zxm".
 Supervisor, hypervisor and machine level instruction set extensions are named after less privileged extensions.

 RISC-V developers may create their own non-standard instruction set extensions.
 These follow the "Z" naming convention, but with "X" as the prefix.
 They should be specified after all standard extensions, and if multiple non-standard extensions are listed, they should be listed alphabetically.